S1ro1/S1ro1/README.md

 ### 👨‍💻 About Me

 Computer science student with passion for ML Systems and AI.
-Currently in my 1st year of Master's degree.
+Currently in my 2nd year of Master's degree.
 I work as as a machine learning engineer @ 🤗 Huggingface, where I help to maintain and contribute to [Accelerate](https://github.com/huggingface/accelerate).
-When I'm not working I'm one of the main contributors to [KernelBot](https://github.com/gpu-mode/discord-cluster-manager).
+When I'm not working, I'm one of the main contributors to [KernelBot](https://github.com/gpu-mode/discord-cluster-manager).

 - :telescope: I'm interested in all things related to AI and ML